-Calathea Orbifolia is known for its beautiful leaves that span up to one foot but may quickly turn yellowish and patchy when grown in the wrong conditions.
+The leaves of Calathea orbifolia span up to one foot but can quickly turn yellowish and patchy under improper growing conditions.

 - Calathea Orbifolia Overview